 - Stress and anxiety.
 Teeth grinding can be a stress response, and often occurs at night.
-This can be particularly frustrating as many people who grind their teeth at night have no idea that they are doing it.
+This can be particularly frustrating as many people who grind their teeth at night have no idea what they are doing it.

 - Medication.
 Certain medications list teeth grinding as a side effect, particularly SSRIs.
-These medicines are predominantly used to treat depression and anxiety, and include paroxetine (Paxil), sertraline (Zoloft), and fluoxetine (Prozac).
+These medicines are predominantly used to treat depression and anxiety and include paroxetine (Paxil), sertraline (Zoloft), and fluoxetine (Prozac).

 - Sleep disorders.
 Obstructive sleep apnea has been found to coincide with higher instances of teeth grinding, so if you have sleep apnea, talk to your dentist about steps you can take to alleviate your teeth grinding.
 In addition, if you suffer from sleep talking, sleep paralysis, or just tend to be restless at night, you may also grind your teeth at night.

 - Lifestyle factors.
-Factors such as drinking, smoking, and excessive caffeine intake can all lead to teeth grinding, or make it worse.
+Factors such as drinking, smoking, and excessive caffeine intake can all lead to teeth grinding or make it worse.

 While worn down teeth are a symptom of teeth grinding, there are many symptoms that you might not know about.
 If you have even one of the below symptoms, let us know at your next appointment.

 - Difficulty falling asleep or staying asleep (for either you or your partner!)

 - Pain in the jaw joint

 - Jaw stiffness

 - Increased sensitivity in teeth, including pain while chewing

 - Tooth mobility with healthy gums

 - Worn enamel on the biting surface of teeth (you may notice a yellow hue with a “cupped out” look)